| +Home | Museum | Wanted | Specs | Previous | Next |

 assumptions about the general technology and operating principles of the

 machine.
-All of the technical information includeded here is based on these
+All of the technical information included here is based on these

 observations and assumptions.
-The Compet 20 is built entirely with transistor technology.
-There are
+The Compet 20 is built entirely with discrete transistor technology.

-no integrated circuits anywhere in the machine.
-Transistors are used for
+There are no integrated circuits anywhere in the machine.
+Transistors

-all active circuitry, including flip-flops, level shifters, gating, and
+are used for all active circuitry, including flip-flops, level shifters,

-display drivers.
-An assortment of different types of transistors are used,
+inverters, and display drivers.
+An assortment of different types of

 machine appears to have been designed using standardized circuits, with the